AdrianPalmadev/Proyecto-DAW2/README.md

 ## Database

 ### Design
-The logical structure of the database was designed using MySQL Workbench, defining the schema required to store and manage nurses.
+The logical structure of the database was designed using MySQL Workbench, defining the schema required to manage nurses.

 ### Implementation with Doctrine
 After configuring Doctrine, the entities and migrations were generated to synchronize the database model with Symfony.